ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 - Chapter 6 of *Programming and Mathematical Thinking*
 - Chapter 3 of *Doing Math with Python*

 ???+ note "Technical Concepts"

+    - **Ordered Pair**: grouping of two elements such that their order is important
+    - **Tuple**: immutable ordered sequence that can contain elements of any type
+    - **Delimiter**: a symbol that separates data values
+    - **Flat File**: file that has no structure other than being divided into lines and fields
+    - **CSV Format**: comma-separated value files that use a comma as a delimiter to separate data

+## Data Streams

+### Technical Question

+- How do I use dynamically generated streams of data to implement memory efficient and predictable Python programs?

+### Reading Assignments

+- Chapter 7 of *Programming and Mathematical Thinking*
+- All previously assigned chapters in *Doing Math with Python*

+???+ note "Technical Concepts"